romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Can you use CodeQL analysis with third party CI systems?
+Q: Can you use CodeQL analysis with third party CI systems?
 <details><summary>Show the answer</summary><p>

 - **Yes, you just need to use the CodeQL CLI**